Wholefully » Recipe Index » Halloween Recipes » Simple and Festive Halloween Charcuterie Board

 But if you want a great mix of textures and flavors, you may need more than this.
 When in doubt, we err on the side of more meat and cheese.

-If you are serving a bunch of little goblins, you might want to pre-slice or pre-cube your cheese so little hands can quickly grab their snack without having to ask an adult to help with the knife.
+If you’re short on time (or serving mostly adults), you can get away with not pre-slicing your cheese and just putting cheese knives out with the board.
+If you are serving a bunch of little goblins, you might want to pre-cut your cheese so little hands can quickly grab their snack without having to ask an adult to help with the knife.

 Three skeleton hands hold up a bowl of stuffed olives on a cheese board filled with meats, cheeses, fruits, nuts, and crackers.

-3. Pile the meats around the cheeses.
+Step 4: Pile the meats around the cheeses.

-4. Add the salty items.
 Using the cheese wedges as focal points, arrange the nuts, olives, and other savory items around the cheeses and meats.
 For items that tend to roll away like olives, use small bowls to keep them corralled.

-6. Add piles of crackers.
+Rice crackers, water crackers, cheese crisps, bagel chips, crunchy breadsticks, and pita chips are all favorites.
 If you didn’t leave room for these, you can serve them in a separate bowl or basket off to the side.

 If we wanted to make this less “scary” for younger kids, we would probably swap out the skulls and spiders for gummy worms and candy corn.